 Overall California Tax Picture

 California has among the highest taxes in the nation.
-Retirement accounts and pension plans are fully taxed, though Social Security is exempt.
-California income taxes run between 1% and 12.3%.
+Retirement accounts and pension plans are fully taxable, though Social Security is exempt.
+California income taxes vary between 1% and 12.3%.
 There is an additional 1% surtax on all income over $1 million, meaning 13.3% is effectively the top marginal tax rate in California.
 That’s also the highest state marginal tax rate in the U.S. You can estimate your take home pay by using our California paycheck calculator.

 Estate Planning Tips